Flexible Spending Account

 The Flexible Spending Account (FSA) allows you to set aside money from your paycheck on a pre-tax basis.
 K-C offers two FSA options depending on your medical election:

-- Limited Use FSA - If you’re enrolled in one of K-C’s CDHP with HSA plan options, in addition to the HSA, you’re eligible to participate in the Limited-Use FSA to pay for eligible dental and visions expenses.
+- Limited Use FSA - If you’re enrolled in one of K-C’s CDHP with HSA plan options, in addition to the HSA, you’re eligible to participate in the Limited-Use FSA to pay for eligible dental and vision expenses.

 - General Purpose FSA - If you're enrolled in the CDHP with HRA or have no medical coverage with K-C, you can use your General-Purpose FSA dollars to pay for eligible medical, prescription drug, dental, and vision expenses.